djpiper28/Cockatrice-Set-Order-Inverter/README.md

 # Cockatrice-Set-Order-Inverter
-not to be confused with inverter of truths. this inverts the set order of your cockatrice set database. run it in the same file as cardDatbase.ini lets you have the old frames and arts :)
+not to be confused with inverter of truths. this inverts the set order of your cockatrice set database. lets you have the old frames and arts :)